-It hurts, so now what do you do?
+So, what do you do?

-How do I know which to pick?
+Uhhh, how do I know which to pick?

 Ice is a temporary analgesic, or pain reliever, but isn’t a full treatment.
-Ice will help make it hurt less, but there isn’t much evidence indicating a reduction of inflammation or increased healing time vs not applying ice.
+Ice will help make it hurt less, but there isn’t much evidence showing a reduction of inflammation or increased healing time vs not applying ice.
 Ice is believed to constrict local capillaries, restrict blood flow, and numb nerve endings resulting in diminished pain.

-Ice is best on: gout flare-ups, strains, sprains, tendonitis (NOT chronic tendonosis), and throbbing/stabbing headaches.
+Ice is best on gout flare-ups, strains, sprains, tendonitis (NOT chronic tendonosis), and throbbing/stabbing headaches.

 Heat is commonly associated with comfort and relaxation, which is a temporary pain reliever in itself and maybe what makes it so effective.
-Pain is multifactorial experience, with perceived safety (not your conscious recognition, but at a deep subconscious level) being a top reason your body might be cranky.
+Pain is a multifactorial experience, with perceived safety (not your conscious recognition, but at a deeply subconscious level) being a top reason your body might be cranky.
 Heat generally provides a sense of calm and reassuring safety, thus helping the nervous system to calm down those pain sensors.

-If it’s 95 degrees out, you might not want to heat your post exercise soreness.
+If it’s 95 degrees out, you might not want to heat your post-exercise soreness.
 Likewise, if it’s snowing and -2, adding a cold pack might just make your body feel threatened and heighten your pain (consider it, cold is a particularly dangerous weather experience!).

 Likely the entire reason you’ve read this is to treat low back pain.

-Trigger points are pesky and irritable places within the muscle that can create general, nagging achiness to stop in your tracks pain.
-The discomfort can remain localized over a specific spot, or radiate like wildfire in haphazardous patterns across the body, making it confusing to treat and deal with.
-These agonizing tender spots can convince you that something more serious is wrong, especially because they’re more common around other painful areas and injury sites.
+Trigger points are pesky and irritable places within the muscle that can create general, nagging achiness that stops you in your tracks.
+The discomfort can remain localized over a specific spot, or radiate like wildfire in haphazardous patterns across the body.
+Pain from tender spots can be confusing to treat and deal with.
+These agonizing tender spots can convince you that something more serious is wrong, especially because they’re more common around other painful areas and (previous and new) injury sites.
 It’s like they multiply and communicate, when one’s angry they all are.

-Ice and heat are a great non invasive, low cost, non pharmaceutical option for pain and tension.
-Both are effective at making you more comfortable, but neither speed up or encourage true wellness but making symptoms feel better shouldn’t be overlooked, there’s some real value in it.
+Ice and heat are great noninvasive, low-cost, nonpharmaceutical option for pain and tension.
+Both are effective at making you more comfortable, but neither speeds up or encourages true wellness but making symptoms feel better shouldn’t be overlooked, there’s some real value in it.

 Still not sure what to use?
 Schedule here to chat with me about it